 The preceding list is not intended to be an exhaustive list of all of our statements.
 The statements are based on our beliefs, assumptions and expectations of future performance, taking into account the information currently available to us.
 These statements are only predictions based upon our current expectations and projections about future events.
-There are important factors that could cause our actual results, levels of activity, performance or achievements to differ materially from the results, levels of activity, performance or achievements.
+There are important factors that could cause our actual results, levels of activity, performance or achievements to differ materially from the results, levels of activity, performance or achievements expressed or implied by the statements.
 In particular, you should consider the risks provided under "Part 1, Item 1A.
 Risk Factors" of our 2019 Form 10-K, and in other reports filed by us with the SEC.